[Skip to Content]

 Water in many developing countries isn't treated in the same way as water supplies in developed nations and may contain bacteria, viruses, and parasites.

-To ensure the water is safe:
+To make sure the water is safe:

 • Consider drinking only bottled water when traveling.